holguinj/with-timing/README.md

 ### provisioning VMs takes forever

-I have a script that gets provisions a set of VMs on my company's private infrastructure, but it takes like 15 minutes or something, depending on which flags I pass the provision script:
+I have a script that gets provisions a set of VMs on my company's private infrastructure, but it can take 10-15 minutes or longer, depending on which flags I pass the provision script:

 ```
 with-timing "provision.sh --fast-version"